tkmharris/tkmharris.github.io/content/flotsam/haskell-akiyama-tanigawa.md

 [^3]: Of course we could just write a recursive `bernoulliNum` function and define `bernoulliNums = map bernoulliNum [1..]`.
 But that would be inelegant.

 [^4]: This is a little more verbose than it needs to be for the purpose of exposition.
 This [github gist](https://gist.github.com/tkmharris/00e10d6341d3f9ce4f343302a51bb129) has a condensed version.

-[^5]: Thanks to Owen Stephens for some Haskell pointers and a more concise version of `nextRow` than my original.
+Thanks to Owen Stephens for some Haskell pointers.